Gibberlings3/Skills-and-Abilities/README.md

 ### Overhaul Proficiency System - Add New Proficiencies and Weapon Styles

 **ARMOR:**  This proficiency grants the knowledge to make effective use of all armors.
-A character wearing armor without a slot in this proficiency would incur a 10% reduction in movement speed, a -1 penalty to attack rolls, and a -1 penalty to speed factor.
+A character wearing armor without a slot in this proficiency would incur a -1 penalty to speed factor.
 All abilities are cumulative.
-- Proficient (1 slot): The character's penalties to movement speed are removed.
+- Proficient (1 slot): The character receives no penalties while wearing armor.
-- Specialized (2 slots): The character's penalties to attack roll and speed factor are removed.
+- Specialized (2 slots): The character receives a -1 bonus to AC vs. missile attacks.
 - Master (3 slots): The character's receives a -1 bonus to AC.
 - High Master (4 slots): The character bonus to AC increases to -2.
 - Grand Master (5 slots): The character receives a 5% damage reduction to all physical attacks.